jens-limbach/SSv2-extensibility-workshop/README.md

   - Windows 64 bit: [zip](https://packages.cloudfoundry.org/stable?release=windows64&version=v8&source=github)

 6. **Command Line Setup:**
-- Open the command line (cmd for Windows or terminal for Mac) and navigate to the folder using `cd`.
+- Open the command line (cmd for Windows or terminal for Mac) and navigate to the folder using the command `cd`.
 - i.e.: `cd C:\btp extensions\btp-website`

 7. **Deploy to BTP:**